Charles is proclaimed king; sons unite to thank the public

 He reflected on how the country had changed dramatically during the queen’s reign into a society “of many cultures and many faiths,” and pledged to serve people in Britain and the 14 other countries where he is king “whatever may be your background or beliefs.”

 For a second day on Saturday, Charles waded into the crowds to meet his subjects and shake hands.
-Trying to overcome a reputation for aloofness, in his first days as monarch he is signaling a more relaxed approach to the monarchy than that of his mother.
+Trying to overcome a reputation for aloofness, he is signaling a more relaxed approach to the monarchy than that of his mother.

 “It just felt like a really special moment in history,'' said Beverly Nash from Kent.
 “And it was lovely actually seeing him.
 I didn’t think I would feel as emotional as I did.''